 - Heat the goat milk to 75°F using a water bath method, raising the temperature very slowly and stirring the milk while it is heating to distribute the warmth evenly.

 - When the milk has reached the correct temperature, remove it from the water bath.
-Sprinkle the starter over the milk and allow it to rehydrate for 5 minutes before stirring it in with a cheese spoon, using long, steady up-and-down motions for 1 full minute.
-Add the diluted rennet and incorporate in the same manner.
+Sprinkle the starter over the milk and allow it to rehydrate for 5 minutes before stirring it in thoroughly with a cheese spoon.

 - Cover the milk and maintain it at 72°F for 18 hours, or until it gives a clean break.
 Try to not touch or move or disturb the milk at all during this period, just check for a clean break right at the very end.

-- Place 4 crottin molds in a draining rack, and scoop the curds evenly into them.
-When you have finished, cover them with a scrupulously clean kitchen towel and allow them to drain at room temperature for about 2 days.
+- Place 4 crottin molds in a draining rack and scoop the curds evenly into them.
+Cover them with a scrupulously clean kitchen towel and drain at room temperature for about 2 days.